amitgajjar510/amitgajjar510/README.md

 ## Hi there 👋

+My name is Amit Gajjar and I love to solve problems.

 - 🔭 I’m currently working on foodmarkethub.com and constructx
 - 📫 How to reach me: amitgajjar510@gmail.com / +919823487455
 - 😄 Pronouns: he/him